nikitakunevich/yandex_prakt_graduate_work/Readme.md

 ```bash
 ./DO_ALL.SH
 ```
-4. Grab a cup of coffee and relax for 40-50 minutes :simple_smile:
+4. Grab a cup of coffee and relax for 40-50 minutes :grin:

 # Local development